paulobtn/cli-bookmarker/README.md

 # cli-bookmarker
-A very simple cli bookmarker made with shell script (still in development)
+A very simple cli bookmarker made with shell script.
+You can assign different URLs for different launchers

 ## Usage
 ```